Motorcycle helmet in India – All in one buying guide

 1. All riders and pillion riders above four must wear a helmet while riding a motorcycle in India.
 This rule is applicable in all states and union territories of India.

 2. Helmets must be made from high-impact absorbing materials like ABS (Acrylonitrile Butadiene Styrene) or polycarbonate to provide adequate protection against impact.
-The inner shell should be made from expanded polystyrene (EPS) or expanded polypropylene (EPP) to effectively absorb and distribute the force of impact.
+The inner shell should be made from expanded polystyrene (EPS) or polypropylene (EPP) to effectively absorb and distribute the impact force.

-3. All helmets sold in India must be BIS certified, ensuring they meet the specified safety standards under CMVR (Central Motor Vehicles Rules).
-This certification guarantees the helmet’s material, construction, and performance meet the required safety requirements.
+3. All helmets sold in India must be BIS certified, ensuring they meet the specified helmet safety standards under CMVR (Central Motor Vehicles Rules).
+This certification guarantees the helmets material, construction, and performance meet the required safety requirements.

 5. The maximum weight of a helmet should not exceed 1.2 kg (2.65 lbs) to minimize fatigue and neck strain during prolonged riding.